6-9am –Duke Meyer

 1:50pm – The Buzz – music news of the day.

-9pm – The Daily Feed – an internet buzz song is featured.
+9pm – The Daily Feed – a song making waves across the internet.

 An eclectic mix of independent and under-represented dance, electronica, rock and pop music from around the world.

 Nothing But Net is now coming to you twice a week, and what better way to kick it off than with the gentleman known as Seedy K, the Culture Maven, or simply c d kaplan.
 That’s right, the father of rumor and innuendo joins Nothing But Net to share his Freedom Hall memories, and to talk about the game we love—college basketball.
 With only one U of L game remaining at this legendary arena, c d will share his memories about the home to the Cards for over 50 years, and offer insights into this year’s Cards basketball team.
 We’re sure he’ll have lots more to share with you.
 Mr. kaplan is our favorite sports blogger, and he’s sure to be yours, after you join Matt and Mark, and our very special guest c d kaplan, for volume two of this week’s Nothing But Net, the thinking person’s basketball webcast—the one with the beats!